Capillary/ecom-api-document/source/includes/_order.md

 Parameter | Type | Description
 --------- | ---- | -----------
-BillOfSupplyCreditNoteNumber | string | Credit Note will be generated for any customer returned item received at the merchant warehouse.
+BillOfSupplyCreditNoteNumber | string | Credit note is generated for a customer returned item that is received at the merchant warehouse.
 Non-taxable items will have "Bill of supply Credit note number"
-TaxableCreditNoteNumber | string | Credit Note will be generated for any customer returned item received to merchant warehouse.
-Taxable Items will have this "Taxable credit note number"
+TaxableCreditNoteNumber | string | Credit note is generated for a customer returned item that is received at the merchant warehouse.
+Taxable Items will have  "Taxable credit note number"
-Source | int | values from 1-5.
-Source from which the return request is made.
+Source | int | Source from which the return request is made. values from 1-5.
 Example, `1` stands for storefront RequestStatus | enum | Current status of the return request.
-Values: `I` for initiated, `C` for closed RequestType | enum | Type of the return request. `R` for return to origin (RTO) `C` for customer return and `CU` for Return created due to item cancellation
+Values: `I` for initiated, `C` for closed RequestType | enum | Type of the return request.
+Values: `R` for return to origin (RTO) `C` for customer return and `CU` for Return created due to item cancellation
 RefundStatus | enum | Current status of the refund.
-Values: `I` for initiated, `C` for closed IncludeShippingCost | enum | `Yes` if the shipping cost is included in the return item, `No` if shipping cost is not included IsSelfShip | enum | ‘Yes` if the user will ship the return package to the merchant, `No`, if the merchant has to pickup the package from the user
+Values: `I` for initiated, `C` for closed IncludeShippingCost | enum | `Yes` if the shipping cost is included in the return item, `No` if shipping cost is not included IsSelfShip | enum | ‘Yes` if the user will ship the return package to the merchant, `No` if the merchant has to pickup the package from the user
 SubStatus | string | The sub-status code of the return request